surf-sci-bc/deployment/tljh/README.md

 ````
  docker run hello-world
 ````
-which should yield a hello world message
+which should yield a hello world message.

 ### Set up docker registry
 In order for Jupyterhub to find the docker image to run a container a registry has to set up, where the images are pushed to.
 This creates a registry-server which listens to ````port 5000```` of ````localhost````.
 It is only available from ````localhost```` which should be no problem for this use case.
 When exposing to outside of ````localhost```` additional security measures have to be taken!